FlabbyDog/elex-vet-llm-portfolio/README.md

 ## How This Portfolio Is Organized

-- `README.md` – this overview
+- `README.md` – this **high-level overview** (shorter / briefer)
 - `ABOUT.md` – more detailed story about my background and interests
-- `docs/` – supporting documents (e.g., PDF resume, diagrams)
+- `docs/` – supporting documents (e.g., PDF resume, diagrams, design notes)
 - `projects/` – each major project in its own folder, with:
-  - A project-specific README
+  - A project-specific README (brief summary)
+  - More detailed documents describing the system
   - Example prompts and/or code
   - Sample anonymized or synthetic data
   - Notes on my design and evaluation process

+For deeper understanding, please refer to the **project documents and actual sample files**, not just the brief READMEs.

 ---